-- Simply follow the easy to understand steps to purchase your Metro Card.
+- Simply follow the easy to understand steps on the screen to purchase your Metro Card.
 If you are there for a weekend, I’d suggest a $20 card.
 Each ride within Manhattan is $2.75, so you can get approximately eight rides out of one Metro Card.
 It’s easy to add money to it later on if needed.
-If you are venturing to Brooklyn or Queens, the rides cost more.
+If you are venturing to Brooklyn or Queens, the rides cost a little more.

 - Metro Card firmly in hand, proceed to the platform entrance, swipe your card, and go through the turnstile.
 There’s a magnetic strip on the bottom of the Metro Card and arrows telling which way to swipe.
 Don’t freak out if your swipe is not successful the first time.
 There’s true skill and finesse involved, and after your first few times, you’ll be swiping like a real New Yorker.

 - Now you are on the platform, waiting for your train.
-There’s illuminated signs telling you how long you have to wait…2 minutes, 3 minutes.
+There’s illuminated signs hanging above your head telling you how long you have to wait…2 minutes, 3 minutes.
 No biggie.
 I enjoy looking at the unique tile work in each station!

 - The train pulls up, and you get on!
 Voila!
 Find a seat, or find a place to stand depending on how crowded the train is.
 Do some people watching!
 Don’t stare.
 It’s rude.
 Do hold on if you are standing up.
 The trains go fast, and might stop abruptly, and you do not want to go flying into someone!!!

-- Inside the train, sometimes there’s a working illuminated New York Subway signs above your head showing you which stop is coming next.
+- Inside the train, sometimes there’s a working illuminated sign above your head showing which stop is coming next.
 No sign, no worries!
 The conductor always tells which stop is coming next.
 However, 9 times out of 10 the voice sounds like the Teacher in the Peanuts cartoons, so don’t panic.
 Have a rough idea of how many stops until you get off.
 You can also look out the windows as you pull into a station to see where you are.

 - Train arrives at your destination, you follow the crowd to the exit.
 You ascend from the depths, and have saved yourself a TON of time stuck in traffic!